Find Trade Colleges

 Precious Metal Worker

-Example of Precious Metal Worker Job Cast, anneal, solder, hammer, or shape gold, silver, pewter or other metals to form jewelry or other metal items such as goblets or candlesticks.
+Precious Metal Worker Job Description Cast, anneal, solder, hammer, or shape gold, silver, pewter or other metals to form jewelry or other metal items such as goblets or candlesticks.

-These are the skills Precious Metal Workers say are the most useful in their careers:
+Below is a list of the skills most Precious Metal Workers say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.